Mavis Sanders

-Mavis G. Sanders is an American research scientist studying education and Black families.
-She is senior research scholar of Black Children and Families with Child Trends.
+Mavis G. Sanders is a senior principal researcher at the Learning Policy Institute, where she focuses on education policy, equity, and reform.

 Education

-Sanders received a Bachelor's in Urban Affairs with a concentration in political science from Barnard College/Columbia University in 1987.
+Sanders received a Bachelor's in Urban Studies with a concentration in political science and teaching certification in social studies from Barnard College/Columbia University in 1987.
 She received a Master's in Sociology from Stanford University in 1992 and a Ph.D. in Social Sciences, Policy, and Educational Practice from Stanford in 1995.

 Career

 From 1987 through 1989 Sanders taught social studies and English in Papua New Guinea in the Peace Corps.

 Sanders was faculty at Johns Hopkins University and a research scientist at Hopkins' Center for Research on the Education of Students Placed at Risk.
 She was director of Hopkins' Urban Education program and assistant director of the National Network of Partnership Schools.
 In 2011, she received Johns Hopkins Alumni Association Excellence in Teaching Award.

-She was a professor of education at the University of Maryland, Baltimore County (UMBC) and from 2017 to 2021 was director of UMBC’s Sherman Center for Early Learning in Urban Communities.
+She was also a professor of education at the University of Maryland, Baltimore County (UMBC) and from 2017 to 2021 was inaugural director of UMBC’s Sherman Center for Early Learning in Urban Communities.

 In 2021 she moved to Washington DC research institute Child Trends as a senior research scholar.